 To create a new test prioritiser implement the org.pitest.mutationtest.build.TestPrioritiserFactory interface.

-Additional mutation engines may be supplied.
+Pit is designed to support the integration of other mutation engines.
 Although multiple mutation engine plugins may be supplied, only one may currently be used within a single analysis.

-The engine to use is indicated by the mutationEngine config parameter.
-If none is supplied the default “gregor” engine will be used.
+The mutationEngine config parameter specifies the engine to use.
+If none is supplied the default engine is used.

 Implementing a mutation engine is non trivial - for details of what is required see the org.pitest.mutationtest.engine.gregor.* packages.